c0c0n3/ome-smuggler/docs.src/content/design/high-level/index.md

 patterns are those of REST.
 Smuggler is a [Spring Boot][booty] app with an embedded [Undertow][undertow] Web server engine that propels external interaction with HTTP clients.
-Internally, HTTP requests and responses are managed by the [Spring][spring] MVC framework that runs the request handlers in Smuggler's Web front-end component, named *REST Controllers*.
+Internally, HTTP requests and responses are managed by the [Spring][spring] MVC framework; MVC is what runs the request handlers in Smuggler's Web front-end component, named *REST Controllers*.
 These handlers turn Web requests into calls to an internal service API and massage the results back into Web responses.
-This internal service API is provided by the Smuggler component named *services*; this component is where the actual app logic sits.
+This internal service API is provided by the Smuggler component named *services* which is where the actual app logic sits.

 The *services* component splits work into tasks and sends them as messages on an asynchronous messaging channel; the channel then delivers these